 The Genetic Information Nondiscrimination Act of 2008 (GINA) prohibits employers and other entities covered by GINA Title II from requesting or requiring genetic information of an individual or family member of the individual, except as specifically allowed by this law.
 To comply with this law, the University asks that employees not provide any genetic information when submitting the required certifications.
-'Genetic Information,' as defined by GINA, includes an individual's family medical history, the results of an individual's or family member's genetic tests, the fact that an individual or an individual's family member or an embryo lawfully held by an individual or an individual or family member receiving assistive reproductive services.
+'Genetic Information,' as defined by GINA, includes an individual's family medical history, the results of an individual's or family member's genetic tests, the fact that an individual or an individual's family member sought or received or received genetic services, and genetic information of a fetus carried by an individual or an individual's family member receiving assistive reproductive services.